TNT-Robotics/TNT-Robotics-Code-Main/README.md

 **Bold** - Important variable / concept

 ## Basic move methods
 ### Methods that are used to control the movement of the robot.
-The simplest methods possible.
 They allow movement in any direction.

 #### goForward (double power, int time)
 Moves the bot forward for the given **time** in milliseconds and given **power** from 0,1.
 Value from 0, -1 for power is also permitted with the effect of backward driving.